New cocktail shows promise for Tough-to-Treat colorectal cancer

 Summary

-This study tested a combination of three drugs (TAS-102, irinotecan, and bevacizumab) in 42 people with advanced colorectal cancer that had already been treated and spread or couldn't be removed.
-The goal was to see if this mix could slow cancer growth better than standard treatments.
-Participants received the drugs through IV and pills over two-week cycles.
+This phase II trial tested a combination of three drugs—TAS-102, irinotecan, and bevacizumab—in 42 people with advanced colorectal cancer that had spread or couldn't be removed.
+The goal was to see if this mix could slow tumor growth better than standard treatments.
+Participants received the drugs intravenously and by mouth in cycles, and researchers measured how long the cancer stayed under control.

 Disclaimer Read more